With an apprenticeship, learners will gain the knowledge, the skills, and crucially, the industry experience necessary for a successful career.

 Non-levied employers make payments direct to providers and will later move to the digital system.

 If you don’t pay the levy as you are under the pay bill threshold you can still receive funding support for Apprenticeships.
 Non-levy paying employers can share the cost of the Apprenticeship training and assessing with the government with co-investment.
 From May 2017 the employer will just need to pay 10% of the cost of the Apprenticeship and the government will pay the remaining 90% (up to the funding band maximum).
 The training must be delivered by an approved provider and the Apprenticeship must be an approved standard or framework.

-We are a Main Provider on the Register of Apprenticeship Training Providers and an approved training provider for the the Commercial Procurement and Supply Apprenticeship standard (previously known as Public Sector Commercial Level 4 Apprenticeship).
-This standard is suitable for all organisations
+We are a Main Provider on the Register of Apprenticeship Training Providers and an approved training provider for the Commercial Procurement and Supply Apprenticeship standard (previously known as Public Sector Commercial Level 4 Apprenticeship).
+This standard is suitable for all organisations.